How I Grew My Pinterest Visibility by 500% in One Month

 - Loop your old pins to make sure your one-year-old blog post get noticed today

-- Check out your analytics from time to time – set up a date to check how your pins perform and be blown away with the results (like me)
+- Check out your analytics from time to time – set up a date to check how your pins perform and be blown away by the results (like me)